 Subscribe today and enjoy the season.
 Contribute today and enjoy the future!

-Revenge, Redemption, Revolution, and Romance – onstage at the Modell Lyric!
-We are thrilled to announce the third annual opera season to you, our valued patrons and supporters.
-Two grand operas will be featured—Puccini’s Tosca and Verdi’s Nabucco—and Toujours L’Amour, the third in our gala concert series which this year will celebrate French grand opera.
+For the fourth season, The Modell Lyric brings opera to the Baltimore region with our series of Lyric Opera Baltimore performances.
+This season, two grand operas will be featured—Puccini’s Tosca and Verdi’s Nabucco—and Toujours L’Amour, the third in our concert series which this year will celebrate French grand opera.

-Opulent sets and costumes will transform our historic theater as some of the world’s most exciting and acclaimed singers take the stage at The Modell Lyric.
-The world-renowned Baltimore Symphony Orchestra (BSO) returns to the pit for Tosca and Nabucco, and for our gala concert, Toujours L’Amour, the Concert Artists of Baltimore Orchestra will delight audiences.
+The world’s most exciting and acclaimed singers take the stage at The Modell Lyric and the world-renowned Baltimore Symphony Orchestra (BSO) returns to the pit for Tosca and Nabucco.
+For our gala concert, Toujours L’Amour, the Concert Artists of Baltimore Orchestra will delight audiences along with singers Nicole Cabell and Stephen Costello.
 Exciting collaborations continue as our curtain raises on The Peabody Conservatory of The Johns Hopkins University’s moving production of Dialogues des Carmélites, which may be added-on by opera subscribers.
 Also available for those who wish to add a special performance to their subscriptions are soprano Sarah Brightman in concert and the Joffrey Ballet.

 We need your help—you who value the performing arts and The Modell Lyric!
 It is our duty to continue the extraordinary legacy of our historic theater and our goal to advance the performing arts for our community and region.
 We can’t do it without you!